wangdj3/DSI_subreddit_comparison/README.md

 - Does the student consider the audience and the primary and secondary stakeholders?

 **Data Collection**
 - Was enough data gathered to generate a significant result?
+(At least 1000 posts per subreddit)
 - Was data collected that was useful and relevant to the project?
 - Was data collection and storage optimized through custom functions, pipelines, and/or automation?
 - Was thought given to the server receiving the requests such as considering number of requests per second?